Sample Letter of Complaint to Employer on Unfair Office Practice

 Unfortunately, employees are sometimes treated unfairly in the workplace.
 If you feel like you're being treated unequally, you should submit an employee complaint form to Human Resources.
 Employees can also use DoNotPay to file anonymous HR complaints about unfair treatment.

 Unfair treatment in the workplace include the following:

 - Transferring or demoting an employee without just cause

-- Denying an employee the opportunity for training or promotion because of their race, sexual orientation, nationality, etc.
+- Denying an employee the opportunity for training or promotion because of their race, sexual orientation, age, nationality, gender, and pregnancy status

 - Paying women lower salaries than men for the same position

 - Terminating older workers to hire younger employees for the same role